 Sometimes the fear of dying can turn into an irrational fear.
 The notion that we will one day no longer exist can be so crippling for some people that it begins to interfere with their daily quality of life.
-This specific phobia has a name.
-This intense anxiety about dying, or about the process of dying, is known as thanatophobia, or death anxiety.
+This is a common phobia known as thanatophobia.

 The extreme fear of dying can be debilitating for many people.
-While it’s normal and healthy to have some fear of death, a devastating fear that ultimately prevents you from fully engaging with your life isn’t healthy for obvious reasons.
-Fortunately, treating this anxiety disorder is entirely possible with the right therapy.
+While it’s normal and healthy to have some fear of death, a devastating, irrational fear that ultimately prevents you from fully engaging with your life isn’t healthy for obvious reasons.
+Fortunately, treating this anxiety disorder is entirely possible with the right type of therapy.

 Symptoms of Thanatophobia

 A 2018 study found that there are certain psychological factors associated with thanatophobia.
 It observed that thanatophobia is more common amongst patients who have: